PRISMA: Improving the Accuracy-Latency Frontier of Diffusion-based PDE Solvers Using Physics-Informed Spectral Attention: Implementation Details

-\textbf{Speed comparison} All the experiments are conducted using a single NVIDIA A100 GPU.
-To determine per-sample inference time, we averaged batch inference time over 10 runs and divided by the batch size.
+\paragraph{Inference speed:} All inference-time experiments are conducted on a single NVIDIA A100 GPU.
+To determine per-sample inference time, we average batch inference time over 10 runs and divide by the batch size.
+Under the standard sampling configurations, \ourmethod\ processes 1,000 samples in about 3 minutes at 20 steps, while FunDPS takes about 3.3 hours at 500 steps and DiffusionPDE takes about 59.2 hours at 2000 steps.
+These estimates come from the per-sample inference times in Table~\ref{tab:noisy_main}: $0.18$s/sample for \ourmethod, $11.8$s/sample for FunDPS, and $213$s/sample for DiffusionPDE.

+\paragraph{PDE-residual computation vs.\ network forward pass:} We instrument the sampler with CUDA event timers around the PDE-residual computation and each network forward call, at every sampling step, aggregated over a batch of 20 samples at 50 steps.

+The residual computation accounts for at most 1.16\% of per-step wall-clock time (Navier--Stokes, forward) and as little as 0.07\% (Helmholtz, inverse); the network forward pass dominates every case, and peak GPU memory ($\approx$3.28\,GB) is unaffected.
+The spread across equations follows from how each residual is computed: a finite-difference stencil for Helmholtz vs.\ an FFT-based spectral solve for Kolmogorov \& Navier--Stokes.